Next Generation Offshore Patrol Vessel (Indian Coast Guard): Design

-MDL-class vessels have a length of 115 m and a beam of 16.4 m with a design speed of over >23 kn.
+The vessels have a length of 115 m and a beam of 16.4 m with a design speed of over >23 kn.
 These vessels will be the largest ships in the Indian Coast Guard fleet at around 3000 t.

 These vessels will be equipped with twin Controllable Pitch Propellers driven by 2 diesel engines providing 9000 kW of combined power.
 The ship will have a provision of a Helo deck and helo hangar for stowage and operation of one integral HAL Dhruv with an all up weight (AUW) of 6 t with further provision to house a 10 t helicopter along with UAVs.

 The ship will be equipped with 2 self contained articulated cranes of 2 tons lifting capacity along with 2 external fire fighting pumps with 1200 TPH capacity each.
 To tackle newer challenges these vessels will house multipurpose Drones, AI capability, and wireless controlled remote water rescue craft Lifebuoy, etc. enabling greater flexibility and operational edge to the ICG.

 Some of the capabilities that the class of Offshore Patrol Vessels introduces to the Coast Guard fleet includes AI-based predictive maintenance, Remote Piloted Drones, Integrated Bridge System (IBS), and Integrated Platform Management System (IPMS).

-These Multi-role State-of-the-Art vessels will be sea worthy to transits on all headings upto sea state 7.
+These Multi-role State-of-the-Art vessels will be sea worthy to transits on all headings up to sea state 7.
 These ships will have dual certification of American Bureau of Shipping (ABS) and Indian Register of Shipping (IRS).
 These ships will adhere to MARPOL standards and have a service life of 30 years.